Best Upland Bird Hunting States

 Public land takes on a different form when you move south into pheasant country.
 Wildlife Management Areas and Waterfowl Production Areas are your best bets for getting into roosters on public land.
 Many of the areas are a mix of wetlands and prairies, and being in farm country often borders cropland making them great candidates to find birds.
 Every year the Minnesota Department of Natural Resources puts out a pheasant hunting prospect map, which shows projected bird densities based on the August roadside counts.
 Just because it may list an area as poor or fair doesn’t mean it’s worth skipping—where there are pockets of good habitat, the birds will likely be there as well.

-Where everything converges is in the Northwest corner of the state. grouse and pheasant country start to merge and in addition you’ll be able to find sharp-tailed grouse.
+Everything converges in the Northwest corner of the state.
+Grouse and pheasant country start to merge and, in addition, you’ll be able to find sharp-tailed grouse.
 If you’re lucky enough you may even be able to draw a prairie chicken permit in the land of 10,000 lakes.

 “It’s possible to bag four species of upland birds in a single day, which makes Minnesota a destination worth any bird hunter’s time,” says Frank.